ChampagneA7/Easy/README.en.md

 ## 4. User roles

-In the St. Regis Food Delivery project, there are the following three types of users, which correspond to three roles: background system administrators, background system employees, and C-end (mobile) users.
+In the Easy Catering project, there are the following three types of users, which correspond to three roles: background system administrators, background system employees, and C-end (mobile) users.

 | Role | Permission Operation |
 | ---------------- | -------------------------------- ---------------------------- |